mehradFaridan/toio-sketch-simple/README.md

 4. switch on your toio and connect your PC

-5. When you move your toio on your toio mat, you can see the locus of your toio tracking.
+5. When you move your toio on your toio mat, you can see the locus of your toio tracking

+6. Click anywhere on your localhost:3000 page to stop drawing.
+Toio will now automatically follow the path you've drawn
 # toio-project